dvidEast/nwHacks-Panda/README.md

 - Developed a clean and comforting landing and home page <br>
 - Building all of our members first ever web app <br>
 - Working with handling front-end inputs to trigger back-end API calls <br>
-- Learning new React techniques
+- Learning new React techniques.

 ## What we learned